 Treat your furry friend to these incredibly easy homemade dog biscuits.
 This recipe uses basic, simple ingredients and can be easily adapted to include delicious add-ins!

 This is such a fun little baking project that your kids will enjoy, too!
-For the basic recipe, all you’ll need are three simple ingredients: all-purpose flour, eggs and water.
+For the basic recipe, all you’ll need are three simple ingredients: all-purpose flour (or whole wheat flour), eggs and water.
 That’s it!

 How to Make Simple Dog Biscuits

 - Form the dough in a large bowl.